One Simple Step for Better Health: Talk to Your Doctor

 • Reviewing medicines and test results.

-In addition to prevention, routine health exams and screenings can help find serious problems early.
+Routine health exams and screenings can also help find serious problems early.
 Then your chance for treatment or cure is better.

 This visit is the time to cover all aspects of your health, both your body and your mind.
 Be sure to talk to your doctor about any mental health concerns you may have.